-The Dissolved Air Floatation (DAF) thickeners appeared to be in fair to good condition and functional.
-DAF thickener 3 and 4 have been rehabilitated, but are out of service and pending start up.
+- The Dissolved Air Floatation (DAF) thickeners appeared to be in fair to good condition and functional.
+DAF thickeners 3 and 4 were rehabilitated after the last inspection in 2021 and were in use at the time of this inspection.
 Reuse water piping was in good condition.
 The associated pressure tanks appeared to be in fair to good condition.
-DAFT Tanks 1, 2 5 and 6 received new skimmer equipment and pressurization tank systems.
-This includes removal of obsolete polymer feed system.

-• All belt filter presses, and their drive motors and associated equipment were in fair condition and functional.
+DAFT Tanks 1, 2, 5, and 6 received new skimmer equipment and pressurization tank systems previously.
+This included removal of obsolete polymer feed system. - All belt filter presses, their drive motors and associated equipment were in fair condition and functional.
+At the time of the inspection, belt replacements were still ongoing.
 The supporting polymer feed system components, including pumps, tanks, piping, and electrical gear, appeared to be in fair condition.
 Electrical equipment was in good condition.
-Demolition of Belt Press 9 has been completed.
-Two centrifuges were installed under the current construction project and are pending start up.
-Two belt filter presses have been replaced and are waiting on the centrifuges for startup.
+Demolition of Belt press 9 was completed.
+Two centrifuges were installed under the current construction project and are still awaiting start up.
+Two belt filter presses were replaced and are waiting on the centrifuges for startup.
 The remaining six belt presses are currently receiving new sludge feed grinders and pumps with VFDs, polymer units and spray water pumps.
-This work is expected to be completed by the end of 2022.
+This work is expected to be completed by the end of 2023.